Skip to main content

 I'm not one for fear-mongering or sensationalism; however, I am concerned for the effects this may have on my short-term enjoyment of the Internet and my long-term walk as a disciple of Christ and my cognitive skills.

-One example that comes to mind is that over Christmas, I ended up listening to a lot of instrumental hymns set to the Bible.
-Unfortunately, one of these videos was AI-generated and the Scripture selection clearly did not involve a Christian (or a human) as it displayed the following verse during a song: "Going at once to Jesus, Judas said, “Greetings, Rabbi!” and kissed him" (Matthew 26:49).
+One example that comes to mind is that over Christmas, I ended up listening to a lot of instrumental hymns and Christmas carols with verses being displayed from the Bible.
+Unfortunately, one of these videos was AI-generated and the Scripture selection clearly did not involve a Christian (or a human) as it featured the following verse during a song: "Going at once to Jesus, Judas said, 'Greetings, Rabbi!' and kissed him" (Matthew 26:49).
 My husband and I had a good chuckle at the time because this is certainly not an inspirational verse, but it had me wondering what would happen if either a new Christian or an unbeliever were to come across something like this and not realize that this was a moment of betrayal leading to the events of the crucifixion of Jesus as opposed to a feel-good quote (most people know who Judas is but we can't take biblical literacy for granted).
 It's a minor example but a signal that the Holy Spirit dwells within people, not machines.

 Beyond this example where I try to curb my consumption of AI media in the first place, what has disenchanted me more on platforms like Instagram has been seeing people indiscriminately and needlessly using AI for entertainment purposes.
 Whether it's participating in trends or using it to enhance imagery, I question whether the moral and environmental impacts are worth these things that are a mere blip in the moment.
 I recognize that some people may have legitimate reasons for using it, so I want to be careful that I'm not condemning all usage of it just because that's my personal conviction, but I am mindful that there is a cost incurred.
 It's a caution that just because something is available doesn't mean it's good.